-Sidewalk chalk is a staple in our house once the weather gets nice and finding games that entertain my 3 and 5 year old children outside is golden!
-These low prep outside chalk games can be created in a matter of seconds and played for hours.
+Sidewalk chalk is a staple in our house once the weather gets nice and finding games that entertain both my 3 and 5 year old children outside is golden!
+These low prep, fun sidewalk chalk games can be created in a matter of seconds and played for hours.
 It’s a win-win!
 Plus, many of the chalk games can be used as educational tools.

 5 Sidewalk chalk games for kids

-The only materials needed for these games include sidewalk chalk, backyard toys, and nature.
+The only materials needed for these games is sidewalk chalk, backyard toys, and nature.

 1. The Color Game

-This game is as simple as using sidewalk chalk to draw 8 different colored circles.
+This game is as simple as using sidewalk chalk to draw 5-8 different colored circles.
 I typically do rainbow order: red, orange, yellow, green, blue, purple, black, and white circle.
 Now, simply sit your butt on a chair and watch the magic happen.
 Instruct the kids to run around the yard looking for things to fill in each color specific circle.
 There is one very important rule.
 The game is not won until there are at least 8 items in each circle.
 Warn the kids that this might take awhile.
 Oh and there is a prize!
 The prize at our house is typically a small handful of mini marshmallows!

 To allow more kids to play, either make the colored circles bigger or add multiple circles of each color.
-Oh and I always tell the kids that anything outside is fair game, but bringing things from inside is not allowed.
+Oh and I always tell the kids that anything outside is fair game, but bringing things from inside outside is not allowed.

 2. Shape game

 The shape game is perfect for the toddler crowd.
-Now that my son is 5, he enjoys directing the game and telling the younger ones which shape to find.
+Now that my son is 5, he enjoys playing the teacher role and telling the younger ones which shape to find.
 For a classroom of toddlers either make each shape larger or add more than one of each shape.